 - Some of the regulators offer special considerations in the designs.
 For example, the FDA recommends using adaptive designs such as Basket trial designs, Platform trial designs, and Umbrella trial designs.

-- Regulators like FDA, EMA offer fast track approvals and priority approval for a selected class of drug research, which fastens the development process.
+- FDA, EMA, PMDA, etc offer fast track approvals and priority approval for a selected class of drug research, which fastens the development process.

 - Regulators provide special incentives and benefits for Oncology-rare diseases.

 - Some of the regulators accept overseas clinical trial data.
-It is obvious to go with the regulators of a country where conducting a clinical trial is widely acceptable.
+It is obvious to go with the regulators of a country like the USA, where conducting a clinical trial is widely acceptable.

 Clinical trial design

-Selecting efficient trial designs helps in utilizing minimum resources and yet producing valid quality data.
+Selecting efficient trial designs helps to utilize minimum resources and yet produce valid quality data.
 Modern study designs help to evaluate treatment in multiple disease subtypes in a single study.